NuLL3rr0r/webrtc-leak-demo/README.md

 - [Usage](#usage)
 - [Obtaining a STUN server](#obtaining-a-stun-server)

-## Disclaimer
+## Legal Disclaimer

 ```
-THE CONTENT IS PROVIDED FOR EDUCATIONAL AND INFORMATIONAL PURPOSES ONLY WITHOUT
+THE CONTENT HEREIN IS PRESENTED SOLELY FOR EDUCATIONAL AND INFORMATIONAL
-ANY WARRANTIES, GUARANTEES, OR CONDITIONS, OF ANY KIND, AND MAY NOT BE ACCURATE,
+PURPOSES, DEVOID OF ANY WARRANTIES, GUARANTEES, OR CONDITIONS.
+IT MAY NOT BE
-UP-TO-DATE, OR COMPLETE.
-ANY USE OR RELIANCE ON ANY CONTENT OR MATERIALS
+ACCURATE, UP-TO-DATE, OR COMPREHENSIVE.
+ANY UTILIZATION OR RELIANCE ON THE
-PUBLISHED, MENTIONED, OR LINKED HERE IS AT YOUR OWN RISK AND THE AUTHOR/AUTHORS
+CONTENT OR MATERIALS PROVIDED, MENTIONED, OR LINKED HERE IS UNDERTAKEN AT YOUR
-ACCEPT NO LIABILITY OR RESPONSIBILITY FOR.
+OWN RISK, AND THE AUTHOR(S) DISCLAIM ANY LIABILITY OR RESPONSIBILITY.

-THE CODE PROVIDED IN THIS REPOSITORY IS FOR ACADEMIC AND EDUCATIONAL PURPOSES
+THE CODE WITHIN THIS REPOSITORY IS INTENDED EXCLUSIVELY FOR ACADEMIC AND
-ONLY AND ANY MALICIOUS USE OF THIS SOFTWARE IS YOUR LEGAL LIABILITY AND ETHICAL
+EDUCATIONAL PURPOSES.
+ANY MALICIOUS USE OF THIS SOFTWARE IS THE LEGAL LIABILITY
-RESPONSIBILITY.
+AND ETHICAL RESPONSIBILITY OF THE END USER.
+UTILIZING THIS TOOL FOR
+UNAUTHORIZED ATTACKS ON TARGETS IS ILLEGAL, AND THE END USER IS REQUIRED TO
+ADHERE TO ALL APPLICABLE LOCAL, STATE, AND FEDERAL LAWS.
+THE AUTHOR(S) BEAR NO
+LIABILITY AND DISCLAIM RESPONSIBILITY FOR ANY MISUSE OR DAMAGE RESULTING FROM
+THE UTILIZATION OF THIS PROGRAM OR THE PROVIDED CONTENT.

-FOR THE USAGE LICENSE SEE BELOW.
+FOR THE DETAILED USAGE LICENSE, KINDLY CONSULT THE ACCOMPANYING LICENSE.
 ```

 ```